How Do I Rate This?

 The blue stars show the average user rating for this item.
 To add your own rating, move your cursor over the stars to highlight them in gold, and click to show your rating.
 One star highlighted is the lowest rating, all five is the highest.
 Once you have rated an item, your rating is added to the average.

 JPL radio science researchers participate in many NASA deep space missions.
-Their contribute to developing engineering requirements consistent with the scientific objectives for the spacecraft and ground elements of Radio Science instruments; participate in instrument design and development; acquire the science data; participate in analysis and interpretation.
+They contribute to developing engineering requirements consistent with the scientific objectives for each spacecraft and ground elements of radio science instruments; participate in instrument design and development; acquire science data; and participate in analysis and interpretation.

 Recent Opportunities and Discoveries

-A gravity map of Mars generated from radio tracking techniques shows variations esulting from surface and subsurface density variations (credit A.S.
+A gravity map of Mars generated from radio tracking techniques shows variations resulting from surface and subsurface density variations (credit A.S.
 Konopliv, JPL).

-Since 1995, RS has had a significant role in subsequent missions and is credited with the following additional accomplishments:
+Since 1995, radio science has had a significant role in subsequent missions and is credited with the following additional accomplishments:

 First detection of Martian core and bulk seasonal CO2 deposition at poles (Mars Pathfinder)